Rammah-N/soluspay.github.io/content/products.md

 - sorting and queries
 - export to Excel
 - and much much more
+  View the public records at: https://dashboard.soluspay.net.
+Users who worked with the old dashboard, can still access it via https://dashboard.soluspay.net/old

 See this video {{< youtube jWmbpxRc-w0 >}}